Ajitha00027/Fraud-Detection-System-/README.md

 ---

  ## Features
-- Java Servlet backend
-- MySQL database
+- Create and manage accounts
+- Credit and debit transactions
-- DAO-based data layer
+- Persist data using DAO layer
-- Fraud detection logic
+- Fraud detection and validation logic
-- REST-style POST endpoint `/Transaction`
-- Automatic account blocking and fraud alert logging
+- Automatic account blocking on fraud detectiong
-- Log4j-based logging

 ---